Graduate Student Manual

 Use of State Vehicles

-Graduate students may drive state vehicles only if they have a valid Georgia driver's license and permission of their major professor.
+Graduate students may drive state vehicles only if they have a valid driver's license and permission of their major professor.
+Furthermore, the University of Georgia now requires a Motor Vehicle Record (MVR) check to be completed for each employee driving a state vehicle.
 Under these conditions, insurance policies covering University vehicles will be in effect.
 Personal use of state vehicles is not permitted.
 See major professors regarding fuel and fuel expenses.
 Individuals not directly involved in the University program (e.g., spouses, children, relatives, etc.) are not permitted as drivers or passengers in UGA vehicles.

 PERTINENT GRADUATE SCHOOL POLICIES